An Oxford University don has won one of this year’s spoof Ig Nobel prizes.

 Winners receive a 10 trillion dollar bill from Zimbabwe alongside a trophy.

-Dr Saul Justin Newman, a fellow at Oxford University’s Institute for Population Ageing, discovered some people with the longest lives hailed from places that had poor recordkeeping.
+Dr Saul Newman, a fellow at Oxford University’s Institute for Population Ageing, busted the myth that people with the longest lives benefited from eating a diet of kelp and sweet potato.

 READ MORE: Jeremy Clarkson gives update on floods at Diddly Squat